mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

 of Sally at the police station and psych ward.
 Even years later, voting records would make it possible to track down Victor and Sally... whoever she was.
 There would need to be proof that the other Sally existed.
-DNA would scientifically prove whether she was related to the rest of the Jacobs family, but that would require their consent.
+DNA would scientifically prove whether she was related to the rest of the Marchan family, but that would require their consent.
 Not likely.

 Sally halted her story.
 "I have to go now, but I can follow up.
 It gets deeper, more involved.
 Earl told me... that it's called duplication.
 It's been heard of before.
 It has, hasn't it?"